31 Jul 2019 The Future is 5G – Here’s What You Need to Know

 Speaking at Unbound, Immersive & Creative Lead at Digital Catapult, Emily Savage thinks “5G will unleash the true power of immersive tech”.
 She predicts high quality rendering and high resolution VR and AR on the move will become a reality.
 The success of Pokémon GO demonstrated a demand for real-time AR Experiences.
 And these types experiences will only improve and increase as 5G reaches it’s true potential.

 5G isn’t just going to make your phone faster, it could also make your home broadband connection much faster.
 With lighting-fast speeds and low-latency connections, 5G fixed wireless could replace fixed broadband services.
 This would have a profound impact on telecommunications industry.

 What’s going to happen next?

 5G is going to be a game changer.
 It will open up a whole new world of opportunities and possibilities – that stretch far beyond your phone and faster mobile internet.
-But 5G is still in its infancy.
+But it’s still in its infancy.
 There’s still a long way to go until we’re able to experience the transformative capabilities of this technology.
-According to Mansoor Hanif, CTO of Ofcom, national coverage of 5G may take up to 6 years in the UK.
+According to Mansoor Hanif, CTO of Ofcom, national coverage may take up to 6 years in the UK.
 But we’re excited to track 5G as it expands and matures.